Frequently asked questions

 Do you deliver paintings personally and can I see before I buy?

 Yes you can.
-I love to meet the people who buy my work and it also gets me out of the studio.
 To be honest it’s the only way to see what it looks like on your wall before you buy it.
-You only pay for something when it’s hanging on the wall (UK only).
-This page on buying my art will help clear things up.
+You only pay for something if you decide to keep it (UK only).
+This page on buying my art will help you further.

 What if I live outside the UK?